 Funding is the making of advance provision to meet the cost of accruing benefit promises.
 Decisions taken regarding the approach to funding will therefore determine the rate or pace at which this advance provision is made.
-Although the Regulations specify the fundamental principles on which funding contributions should be assessed, implementation of the funding strategy is the responsibility of the Administering Authority, acting on the professional advice provided by the actuary.
+Although the Regulations specify the fundamental principles on which funding should be assessed, implementation of the funding strategy is the responsibility of the Fund, acting on the professional advice provided by the Fund Actuary.

-The Administering Authority's long term objective is for the Fund to achieve a 100% solvency level over a reasonable time period and then maintain sufficient assets in order for it to pay all benefits arising as they fall due.
+The Fund's long-term objective is for the Fund to achieve a 100% solvency level over a reasonable time period and then maintain sufficient assets in order for it to pay all benefits arising as they fall due.

-The purpose of this Funding Strategy Statement is therefore:
+The purpose of this FSS is therefore:

-- to establish a clear and transparent fund-specific strategy which will identify how employers' pension liabilities are best met going forward by taking a prudent longer-term view of funding those liabilities; - to establish contributions at a level to "secure the solvency" of the pension fund and the "long term cost efficiency", - to have regard to the desirability of maintaining as nearly constant a primary rate of contribution as possible.
+- To establish a clear and transparent Fund-specific strategy which will identify how employers' pension liabilities are best met going forward by taking a prudent longer-term view of funding those liabilities. - To establish contributions at a level to "secure the solvency" of the Fund and the "long term cost efficiency". - To have regard to the desirability of maintaining as nearly constant a primary rate of contribution as possible.

-The intention is for this strategy to be both cohesive and comprehensive for the Fund as a whole, recognising that there will be conflicting objectives which need to be balanced and reconciled.
-Whilst the position of individual employers must be reflected in the statement, including the disparate investment pots, it must remain a single strategy for the Administering Authority to implement and maintain.
+The intention is for this FSS to be both cohesive and comprehensive for the Fund as a whole, recognising that there will be conflicting objectives which need to be balanced and reconciled.
+Whilst the position of individual employers must be reflected, including the disparate investment pots, it must remain a single strategy for the Fund to implement and maintain.